silentfl/nmax/README.md

 # Nmax

-Nmax is command line tool thar allow find maximal numbers from input stream
+Nmax is command line tool that allow find maximal numbers from input stream

 ## Installation